lana-20/charles-notes/README.md

 <img width="800" src="https://user-images.githubusercontent.com/70295997/223327698-2dd156c5-f589-47b2-b1ae-99d048d942ac.png">

-Make sure not to accidentally remove any host that is accessed by the website or or app under test (AUT).
+Avoid accidentally removing any host that is accessed by the website or or app under test (AUT).

 ## Remove sensitive information from a recorded session